elfrances/actFileTool/README.md

     --range <a,b>
         Limit the track points to be processed to the range between point 'a' and point 'b', inclusive.
-    --rel-time {sec|hms}
-        Use relative timestamps in the CSV output, using the specified format.
     --set-speed <avg-speed>
         Use the specified average speed value (in km/h) to generate missing timestamps, or to replace the existing timestamps, in the input file.